evan-kapantais/gatsby-blog/src/posts/2019-book-picks.md

 ## Notable Mentions

 - Love, Poverty & War by *Christopher Hitchens*
-- The Road To Wigan Pier *George Orwell*
+- The Road To Wigan Pier by *George Orwell*
 - Lying by *Sam Harris*
 - The Other America by *Michael Harrington*
 - Letter To A Christian Nation by *Sam Harris*